codefoxes/greenlet/readme.txt

 = Screenshot License =

-screenshot used in the theme is a bespoke image created by the theme author and can be distributed under the license: Creative Commons Zero (CC0), https://creativecommons.org/publicdomain/zero/1.0/
+Screenshot used in the theme is a bespoke image created by the theme author and can be distributed under the license: Creative Commons Zero (CC0), https://creativecommons.org/publicdomain/zero/1.0/

 = Icons Licenses =